Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Who are the seriously underachieving students?
 Quite simply, they are students who are failing subjects because they can not get the necessary passing grade of 50 or 60.
 They are students who are getting a 60 when they should be getting a 75 or a higher score and working up to their ability.
-During my four and a half years of teaching EFL in Thailand schools, I have encountered many failing students in my classes.
+During my six years of teaching EFL in Thailand schools, I encountered many failing students in my classes.

 How are teachers and schools dealing with the problem of badly underachieving students today?
 The students are all passing!
 If a school gets a list of failing students from a teacher, the students are first tutored for a short time and then retested with a simpler exam.
 If the students fail the retest, their scores are "fixed" so that everyone passes and no child gets left behind.
 I'm sure this policy takes place in other countries including the United States besides my observations in Thailand.

 Reasons for Social Promotion Policy

 In my first year of teaching in Thailand, I found this universal "passing" policy hard to accept.
 When I attended school in the 1950s and the early 1960s, no student was guaranteed a pass if they did not make the grade.
 Students would have to repeat courses the next year, go to summer school, or repeat a grade if in elementary school.